 Foraminal stenosis is treated when it causes pain or radiculopathy, which is when the nerves are not functioning properly as a result of being compressed or damaged and causing symptoms such as pain, tingling, or numbness in the hands or feet.
 Asymptomatic foraminal stenosis does not need treatment.

-Effective treatments for foraminal stenosis include therapy, interventional pain management and surgery.
+Effective treatments for foraminal stenosis include therapy, interventional pain management and spine surgery.
 The minimally invasive Deuk Laser Disc Repair is possibly the most effective surgical treatment for symptomatic foraminal stenosis and uses a laser to “open” up clogged foramen relieving pressure on the nerve root being compressed.
 This procedure is an endoscopic, laser assisted surgery that uses only a quarter inch incision and is performed outpatient.